davidwieler/passport-next/README.md

 ## Setup

-There is a little but of setup to get this example repo going.
+There is a little bit of setup to get this example repo going.

 ### Step 1 - Github OAuth App creation